molecularsets/moses/README.md

 </table>

-For comparison of molecular properties, we computed the Frèchet distance between distributions of molecules in the generated and test sets.
+For comparison of molecular properties, we computed the Wasserstein-1 distance between distributions of molecules in the generated and test sets.
 Below, we provide plots for lipophilicity (logP), Synthetic Accessibility (SA), Quantitative Estimation of Drug-likeness (QED) and molecular weight.

 |logP|SA|
 |----|--|